bevyengine/bevy/release-content/migration-guides/remove_the_add_sub_impls_on_volume.md

 ---

 Linear volumes are like percentages, and it does not make sense to add or subtract percentages.
+As such, use the new `increase_by_percentage` function instead of addition or subtraction.

 ```rust
 // 0.16